 CRAVE County CablingShould a county need to defer the cost of the cabling required to support the CRAVE system, NCAOC can cover that upfront cost with an agreement from the county to reimburse NCAOC at a later date.
 The MOA for deferred cabling fees is forthcoming.

 The project will deploy over 200 courtroom systems and 200 kiosks across sites in all 100 counties.
-The project is currently scheduled to be completed by May 30, 2023.
+The project is currently scheduled to be completed in 2023.